needle-mirror/com.unity.2d.psdimporter/Documentation~/PSD-override.md

 # PSD File Importer Override

-From Unity 2019.30f1 onwards, the PSD Importer can be customized to import files with the .psd extension.
-To do that you will need to have custom scripts that allows you to do that by calling the `AssetDatabaseExperimental.SetImporterOverride` method.
-The following are examples on how to use the API:
+From Unity 2019.30f1 onwards, you can customize the PSD Importer to import files with the .psd extension.
+To do that you need to create custom scripts that call the `AssetDatabaseExperimental.SetImporterOverride` method.

+## Example SetImporterOverride scripts
-## PSDImporterOverride.cs
+### PSDImporterOverride.cs
 ```
+using System.IO;
+using UnityEditor.Experimental;
+using UnityEditor.Experimental.AssetImporters;
 using UnityEngine;

 namespace UnityEditor.U2D.PSD